Monthly Archives: November 2022

 Our camp ground was so pretty and filled with birds and trees and leafy shrubs.
 It felt like we were in the jungle…but thankfully there were no spiders or snakes.We were only about 10 minutes from the downtown shopping precinct and thanks to beautifully maintained roads, the daily ride in was smooth and comfortable.
 Many of the shops were once pearlers’ huts that have been converted and upgraded, or new buildings that kept the feel of last century’s vibe.
 Johnny Chi Lane (shown above) is a walkway between the two main streets and is lined with groovy boutiques and cafes.
 We stopped in at the Green Mango Café (below) which was once a big hippy hangout and has now morphed into a renowned café featuring organic handcrafted foods.
 It’s not air conditioned but well-worth the sweat!
 Check them out on Facebook.We then popped into the Broome Gallery owned by artist James Down.
 Loved his colourful work (originals, prints and souvenirs).
 I bought a couple of emu-themed postcards and enjoyed browsing the poster displays – oh if only I had more suitcase space!
 Although Broome is a very hot region, the streets were lined with beautiful tropical trees and flowering plants, as well as some sculptural installations showing of the culture and art that can be found here.

 Suzi suggested visiting the Saturday craft market so off we went to the old court house that was actually featured in The Circuit tv series which filmed there 2007-2009.
 Sure, things had changed a bit it was still recognizable and I got a thrill walking around where Aaron had trod – yeah, I had a real fan-girl moment there….LOL.
-We pulled into the parking lots across the road and when I looked up, I saw this…we were at the local jail!So many wonderful friendly vendors with food, art, jewellery… I fell in love with these two prints (above) by artist Betty Rupe (www.kimberleyart.com.au) and they are currently being framed back here in Toronto.
+We pulled into the parking lots across the road and when I looked up, I saw this…we were at the local jail!So many wonderful friendly vendors with food, art, jewellery…like the lovely ladies from Magnolia Designs (below) who specialize in local pearls.
+I fell in love with these two prints (above) from www.kimberleyart.com.au, and they are currently being framed back here in Toronto.
 Can’t wait to hang them on my wall.
 Emus and brolgas are native to the region so these are perfect Broome memories for me.

 Whew, what a full day we had so with a great big BBQ grill across from the cabin, Suzi decided it was a lamb night for us.
 And I found my favourite soft drink to enjoy with the chops!
 Next blog will feature the beaches and the magnificent sunsets that have made Broome so famous around the world.
 And camels…lots of camels!